 While companies can’t guarantee they’ll match you (a few do), they do say they’ll do their best and this is becoming increasingly common.

 What if you don’t trust the company to pair you up properly?
 Find your own roommate by using one of the many existing networks for solo travelers.
 Find your roommate first and book your trip together.

 In other words, post on a forum or on Facebook to find solo travelers with whom to share.
 Just remember to apply all the usual safety precautions you would when you meet someone online!

 10. Be a slowpoke: wait until the last possible minute

-Prices can go down if there is a danger of not filling spaces not being filled.
-If you’re not locked into a specific period for your travels, sites like as Lastminute, Lastminutetravel or Travelzoo.
-Again, you might have to pay a single supplement but you’ll be traveling at a discount.
+Prices can go down if there is a danger of spaces remaining empty.
+If you’re not locked into a specific period for your travels, sites like Lastminute, Lastminutetravel or Travelzoo are worth a look.
+Again, you might have to pay a single supplement, but at least you’ll be traveling at a discount.

-11. Be a jackrabbit: book way ahead of time
+11. Or, be a jackrabbit: book way ahead of time

-This is the other option.
 Companies often provide early-bird rewards for those who book early.
-If it’s early your tour will be empty and they won’t be able to play the scarcity card and claim it’s full.
+By booking before everyone else, your tour or cruise or hotel will still be empty and the company won’t be able to play the scarcity card or claim it’s full.

 12. Hotel alternatives, because there are plenty